giofrida/Hisense-Smart-TV-Enhancements/README.md

 * 55/65M7000      *(untested)*
 * 55/65MEC7050    *(untested)*

-As of 12 July, I only tested my modifications on the H43M3000 model.
+As of 12 July 2017, I only tested my modifications on the H43M3000 model.
 If you decide to give them a try on your TV, please let me know if it has worked or not.

 ## Enhancements ##
 ### File Browser ###